You are here

-- Obtain Necessary Licenses and Permits - To determine what licenses you need, use this license and permit *online tool.
+- Obtain Necessary Licenses and Permits - Determine what licenses you need for your state.

 Start Fundraising - Now that your NPO is officially established you'll need to pay attention to its bread and butter – fundraising.
 While individual donors amount to the largest contributors to NPOs, federal and state and local governments offer grants, loans and programs to fund NPO projects.
 Check out these resources to find funding for your non-profit:

 - The online Catalog of Federal Domestic Assistance gives you access to a database of all federal programs available to non-profit organizations and institutions.

 - Grants.gov is another source to find and apply for federal government grants.
 The U.S. Department of Health and Human Services is a managing partner for Grants.gov, an initiative that is having an unparalleled impact on the grant community.
 Learn more about Grants.gov and how to find and apply for a grant that is right for your non-profit business.

 You can also find other organizations that provide funds for NPOs at *foundationcenter.org.

 The checklist above just skims the surface of the fundamentals of starting your own non-profit organization.
 There are many in-depth resources on the Web that are also worth bookmarking, including:

 - USA.gov for Non-Profits - This site is the online version of what many companies offering CFDA assistance services use to advise their clients.
 It is available for FREE to all who wish to reference it.
 It has specific information for non-profits divided into 3 sections: grants/loans, management/operations, and tax information.